Bichromatic Rabi Control of Semiconductor Qubits: Introduction

 \section{Introduction}

 Spin qubits based on semiconductor quantum dots represent a promising platform for quantum computing owing to their small qubit footprint, long coherence times, and compatibility with semiconductor manufacturing techniques~\cite{Chatterjee2021SemiconductorPractice, Burkard2023}.
-However, the current control approach for small spin qubit processors relies on a brute force approach, where each qubit is individually connected to at least one control line.
-This approach poses a significant challenge for scaling to larger systems and is already impeding further progress~\cite{Vandersypen2017InterfacingCoherent, Franke2019RentsComputing}.
-To overcome this limitation, multiplexing strategies will most likely be essential, and this has been the motivation for various proposals, such as crossbar arrays with shared control~\cite{Li2018, Borsoi2022}.
+However, the present control of spin qubit devices relies on a brute force approach, where each qubit is individually connected to at least one control line.
+This approach poses a significant challenge for scaling to larger systems and is affecting current progress~\cite{Vandersypen2017InterfacingCoherent, Franke2019RentsComputing}.
+Multiplexing strategies will most likely become essential and this has been the motivation for various proposals, such as crossbar arrays with shared control~\cite{Li2018, Borsoi2023}.
 Executing quantum algorithms requires selective quantum control, but its implementation in large qubit arrays poses significant challenges.
-Recently, the concept of bichromatic spin resonance has been proposed as a potential solution to enable efficient and addressable microwave control in qubit crossbar architectures~\cite{Gyorgy2022}.
+Recently, the concept of bichromatic spin resonance has been proposed to offer addressable microwave control in qubit crossbar architectures~\cite{Gyorgy2022}.
 In this approach, two microwave tones with frequencies $f_\mathrm{w}$ and $f_\mathrm{b}$ are utilized.
-These tones are applied to the word line and the bit line of the crossbar array, respectively, and target rotations of a qubit with Larmor frequency of $f_\mathrm{w} \pm f_\mathrm{b}$ at the intersection of the two lines (\autoref{fig:device}a).
-This mechanism exploits the non-linearity of electric dipole spin resonance (EDSR)~\cite{Coish2007, Laird2009, Rashba2011, Scarlino2015, Romhanyi2015, Takeda2018, Undseth2022, Gilbert2023, Bosco2023}, and analogous two-photon processes have been utilized in Rydberg-atom processors~\cite{Levine2018, Ebadi2021} and superconducting qubits~\cite{Valery2022} to optimize qubit performance.
+These tones are applied to the word and the bit line of the crossbar array, respectively.
+By exploiting the nonlinearity of electric dipole spin resonance (EDSR)~\cite{Coish2007, Laird2009, Rashba2011, Scarlino2015, Romhanyi2015, Takeda2018, Undseth2022, Gilbert2023, Bosco2023}, rotations of a qubit with Larmor frequency of $|f_\mathrm{w} \pm f_\mathrm{b}|$ at the intersection of the two lines [Fig. \ref{fig:device}(a)] can be targeted.
+This operation scheme presents new opportunities for both spatially selective qubit addressing and gate parallelization~\cite{Gyorgy2022}.
+Analogous two-photon processes have been utilized in Rydberg-atom processors~\cite{Levine2018, Ebadi2021} and superconducting qubits~\cite{Valery2022} to optimize qubit performance.